Short answer

 Upcoming: Mainnet

-Mainnet launch + AER exchange listing
+Mainnet launch, then AERX exchange listing

 The most important upcoming milestone.